nix-community/nixvim/README.md

 Nixvim now ships with `flake-compat`, which makes it usable from any system.

-To install it, edit your home-manager (or NixOS) configuration:
+To install it, edit your Home Manager, NixOS or nix-darwin configuration:

 ```nix
 { pkgs, lib, ... }: